-The Cotati-Rohnert Park Unified School District is an equal opportunity employer.
-This means that employment decisions are based on merit and business needs, and not on gender, color, race, ancestry, creed, religion, national origin, age, handicap or disability, medical condition, marital status, sexual orientation, veteran status, citizenship status, or any other factor rendered unlawful by federal, state, or local law.
-This policy applies to all terms and conditions of employment, including but not limited to hiring, placement, promotion, termination, layoff, recall, transfer, leave of absence, compensation, and training.

-Further, it is the expectation of the District that employees not discriminate against each other or non-employees based on the above-mentioned factors.
+The Cotati-Rohnert Park Unified School District is an equal opportunity employer to all, regardless of age, ancestry, color, disability (mental and physical), exercising the right to family care and medical leave, gender, gender expression, gender identity, genetic information, marital status, medical condition, military or veteran status, national origin, political affiliation, race, religious creed, reproductive health decision making, sex (includes pregnancy, childbirth, breastfeeding and related medical conditions), sexual orientation and any other characteristic protected by federal state or local law ("Protected Trait").
+This policy applies to all terms and conditions of employment including but not limited to hiring, placement, promotion, termination, layoff, recall, transfer, leave of absence, compensation, and training.
+Further, it is the expectation of the District that employees not discriminate against each other or non-employees based on the above-mentioned Protected Traits.

-The District also supports the goals of the Americans with Disabilities Act (ADA) in hiring, accommodating, promoting, and retaining qualified employees with disabilities.
+The District also complies with and supports the goals of the Americans with Disabilities Act (ADA) in hiring, accommodating, promoting, and retaining qualified employees with disabilities.
 All employees are expected to help implement the goals of the ADA.

 The Cotati-Rohnert Park Unified School District is committed to maintaining a work environment that is free of discrimination.
 In keeping with this commitment, the District expressly prohibits any form of unlawful employee harassment.
-Harassment consists of unwelcome conduct, whether verbal, physical, or visual, that is based upon a person's gender, color, race, ancestry, creed, religion, national origin, age, handicap or disability, medical condition, marital status, sexual orientation, veteran status, citizenship status, or other protected group status.
+Harassment consists of unwelcome conduct, whether verbal, physical, or visual that is based upon a person's actual or perceived Protected Trait.
 All such harassment is unlawful.
-Sexual harassment and abusive conduct prevention training is mandatory for all CRPUSD employees (SB 1343).

 Sexual harassment is not tolerated in CRPUSD.
 It is the policy of the District to provide an education, employment, and business environment free of sexual harassment as defined by state and federal mandates.
-The District expressly prohibits unwelcome sexual advances, requests for sexual favors, or other verbal or physical conduct of a sexual nature, especially where:
+The District expressly prohibits unwelcome sexual advances, requests for sexual favors, or other verbal or physical conduct of a sexual nature where